afzalch/DS-Algorithms/README.md

 #### Topological Sort
 * *Topological Sort* is the linear ordering of a directed graph's nodes such that for every edge from node u to node v, u comes before v in the ordering
+* Many real world situations can be modelled as such where some step must happen prior to another step
+  * School class prerequisites
+  * Event scheduling
+  * Assembly Instructions
 * Time Complexity: `O(|V| + |E|)`

 #### Dijkstra's Algorithm